MissingNO123/spotify-vrchat-status/README.md

+# **Due to recent changes to the VRChat API, requests must now be properly identified.
+Until I update the repo to fix this, I'd consider only using the OSC version for now.**

 # Spotify Now Playing Status for VRChat

 Sets your status on VRChat to the name and artist of the currently playing song on Spotify.